Comfortably mild weekend with big changes by next week - KESQ

 Comfortably mild weekend with big changes by next week

 A weak ridge of high pressure is keeping conditions dry and seasonable this weekend.
-Temperatures have risen closer to our seasonal average of 87° this weekend!
+Temperatures have risen closer to our seasonal average of 87°!
 This weather pattern will persist until Monday.
 Great trick-or-treating weather as conditions stay cool and clear.

 Frost development is possible for areas in the high desert on Thursday and Friday as daytime highs sink into the 60s and 70s and overnight lows settle into the 50s.
 Next week seems like a good time to layer as we approach these colder conditions!